PnEcrins/Istsos-import/README.md

 ### Prod deployment

     sudo cp istsosimport.service /etc/systemd/system
-    # Replace <APP_DIRECTORY> by the directory where the app is located (/opt/istsos-import for exemple)
+    # Replace <APP_DIRECTORY> by the directory where the app is located (/opt/istsos-import for exemple) and $USER by your current linux user
     sudo mkdir /var/log/istsosimport
     sudo chown $USER: /var/log/istsosimport/
     sudo systemctl daemon-reload